yuvaraj-venkataswamy/ERA-V1/session5/README.md

 - `train()` function defines the process of training the dataset.
 - `test()` function is used for testing the dataset.

+## 3. S5.ipynb
+This is the main file where we are importing all neccessary libraries and functions files such as model.py and utils.py.
+This notebook file consists below processes,

 ## MNIST-Classification

 ### Sample MNIST dataset